 This course promotes an understanding of the general principles of pharmacology and their application of these principles to patient care situations.
-Students will learn the mechanism of action of drugs in different therapeutic classes and understand how use of these drug interacts with the pathophysiology of the disease under treatment; learn the most common effects and
+Students will learn the mechanism of action of drugs in different therapeutic classes and understand how use of these drug interacts with the pathophysiology of the disease under treatment; learn the most common effects and side effects for prototypic drugs in each category; become comfortable with sources of information about drugs, drug side effects and drug interactions; learn the drug of choice for diseases; and know which drugs have potentially fatal side effects.

-Credit: 3 semester hours Course Director: Ramachandr Reddy Course Offered: Fall 1, Terms 2, 3
+Course Director: Ramachandr Reddy Course Offered: Fall 1, Terms 2, 3